The Ducktown Basin Museym

 How many people were killed during active mining in the Basin?

-We don’t have a definitive number, since not all the early records have survived, but in general the companies in the Basin had an excellent safety record by comparison with other mining districts.
+While we don’t have a definitive number since not all the early records have survived, we have been able to memorialize 197 men who lost their lives in the mines.
+In general the companies in the Basin had an excellent safety record by comparison with other mining districts.
 The largest single accident was at Boyd Mine in 1943, when nine men were killed.

 What were the health risks for the miners?